Faculty Profile for Dr. Michelle Lynn Edwards

 Biography and EducationI am originally from Edinburg in the Rio Grande Valley.
 I received my B.A. in Sociology from Rice University in 2005, my M.A. in Sociology from Texas State University in 2009, and my Ph.D. in Sociology from Washington State University in 2013.
 I taught at Texas Christian University from 2013-2018.
 I began teaching at Texas State University in 2018.

 Research InterestsMy research interests are related to environmental concerns, risk perceptions, perceptions of science, social inequality, and quantitative and qualitative methods.
 Past research studies have included a qualitative study of community organizers for farmworkers in Texas, a survey of Washington and Nebraska residents on water governance issues, and a qualitative study of stakeholder perceptions of risk related to hydraulic fracturing in the Dallas-Fort Worth region.
-I am currently working on a research project with Hannah Edwards (now a Ph.D. student at University of Colorado-Boulder) and Briana Luna (now a DPT student at UTSA) on a study of how the National Environmental Policy Act (NEPA) process is implemented for immigrant detention centers.
-I am also beginning a research project with Hannah Edwards and Caden Ziegler (a current Texas State undergraduate student) exploring the views of people who are involved in organizing and implementing environmental training programs in prisons.
+I have recently worked with Hannah Edwards (now a Ph.D. student at University of Colorado-Boulder) and Briana Luna (now a DPT student at UTSA) on a study of how the National Environmental Policy Act (NEPA) process is implemented for immigrant detention centers.
+I am also working on a research project with Hannah Edwards and Caden Ziegler (a current Texas State undergraduate student) exploring the views of people who are involved in organizing and implementing environmental training programs in prisons.

 Selected Scholarly/Creative Work

-Edwards, M. L. (2018). “‘Just Report the Science’: How Scientists Frame Their Engagement in Contested Debates over Fracking in the Barnett Shale.”
+- Edwards, M. L. (2018).
+“Just Report the Science”: How Scientists Frame Their Engagement in Contested Debates over Fracking in the Barnett Shale.
 Energy Research & Social Science, 45, 67–74.

-Edwards, M. L. (2018).
-“Public Perceptions of Energy Policies: Predicting Support, Opposition, and Nonsubstantive Responses.”
+- Edwards, M. L. (2018).
+Public Perceptions of Energy Policies: Predicting Support, Opposition, and Nonsubstantive Responses.
 Energy Policy, 117, 348–357.

-Mitosfsky Innovators Award to the Dillman Research Team, American Association for Public Opinion Research.
+- Award / Honor Recipient: Mitosfsky Innovators Award to the Dillman Research Team, American Association for Public Opinion Research.
 2017